BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 ## Image acquisition
 For this tutorial, the ROI will be located in Rwanda.
-Rwanda's tropical climate, topography, proximity to the ITCZ, seasonal variation, and potential impacts of climate change contribute to the prevalence of cloud cover in the region making it ideal for this tutorial.
+Rwanda's tropical climate, topography, proximity to the Intertropical Convergence Zone(ITCZ), seasonal variation, and potential impacts of climate change contribute to the prevalence of cloud cover in the region making it ideal for this tutorial.
 We use Sentinelhub to access freely available Sentinel-2 and Landsat 8 and(or) 9.
 To register for Sentinelhub, head over [here](https://www.sentinel-hub.com), and create a client ID and client secret for your account.

 Now, in the code environment, import the necessary modules.
 ```